Dixie Highway could get new name

-Dixie Highway has bee around since 1915.
-Yet, one local city commissioner from Lake Worth Beach thinks it's time to rid Palm Beach County of the name.
+Dixie Highway has been around since 1915.
+Yet, one commissioner from Lake Worth Beach thinks it's time to rid Palm Beach County of the name.

-"The name Dixie has long history and it's a sorted history and it's a name and a word that's associated with racism, the confederacy, the Klu Klux Klan, southern slave owners," Hardy said.
+"The name Dixie has a long history, and it's a sordid history and it's a name and a word that's associated with racism, the confederacy, the Klu Klux Klan, southern slave owners," Hardy said.

 Hardy is urging the Palm Beach County commissioners to rename Dixie Highway.